laurielim/REACT21K_REACT_JS_PROJECT/README.md

 ### Task 02 - Create a development database

-- Create a json file which contains some recipies.
+- Create a json file which contains some recipes
 - Have a new page “Recipes” – where GET list of all recipies from db.json
-- In Recipies page, include a search for your recipies
+- In Recipes page, include a search for your recipes
 - Make meaningful commits, so teacher can see what you have been doing there
 - Post your project GH link to group Teams wiki